Rick Ludwin: Career

 In the 1970s, Ludwin wrote jokes for Bob Hope and produced a variety show that aired in Ohio.
 After graduating from college, Ludwin joined NBC in 1980 and worked at the network for 32 years, during which time he was executive vice president of late night and special programming.
 As vice president, he oversaw The Tonight Show with Jay Leno, Late Night with Conan O'Brien, and Saturday Night Live.
 He was a staunch supporter of Late Night with Conan O'Brien during its fledgling early years, when other executives wanted the show cancelled, and championed several other notable series, including Seinfeld and The Office.

 Even though Ludwin had never worked on a sitcom before, he commissioned the Seinfeld pilot "The Seinfeld Chronicles", which aired in 1989.
 Other NBC executives wanted to pass on the series, but Ludwin lobbied on behalf of the show and used money from his specials budget to order four more episodes.
 Though market testing was mostly negative in response to "The Seinfeld Chronicles", Ludwin believed in the show so much he canceled a planned Bob Hope special in order to finance Seinfeld's first full season.
 When then-NBC President Brandon Tartikoff worried it was "too New York" and "too Jewish" and thus would not be popular with mainstream American audiences, Ludwin, who was not Jewish, defended the show and its content.
-The series was immensely popular, earning NBC more than $2 billion during its nine seasons, with an additional $3 billion in syndication deals.
+The series was immensely popular, earning NBC more than $2 billion during its nine seasons.

-Ludwin was promoted from executive vice president to senior vice president in 2005.
+Ludwin was promoted to executive vice president from senior vice president in 2005.
 Following the 2010 Tonight Show conflict, Ludwin fell out of favor with Jay Leno, who was unhappy the executive had backed Conan O'Brien over him.
 Leno stopped communicating with Ludwin.
 In September 2011, NBC announced that Ludwin would make a transition into acting as a consultant for the network.
 He left NBC in 2012.

-Death
+Death and legacy

 Ludwin died from organ failure in Los Angeles on November 10, 2019, at age 71.
 Late night television hosts Conan O'Brien, Seth Meyers, and Jimmy Fallon paid tribute to him on their respective shows, as well as a tribute on a Saturday Night Live episode on November 16, 2019.

+A character named Rick Ludwin appears in Jerry Seinfeld's 2024 film Unfrosted, played by Max Greenfield.